jrothrock/product-finder/README.md

 3. Run the `./production/deploy.sh` script.
 This will create a new directory on the server, rsync over the files (may want to switch to a deploy key), stop prior docker containers, start the new ones, and delete the oldest deploy directory if there are more than 5.

+### Note:
+There is an issue on first deploy where nginx will fail to start as it is unable to find the ssl certs.
+The current work around is to comment out the ssl server section, have certbot create the certificates, then uncomment and redeploy.
+A long term solution is to generate fake ssl certs so that nginx will start up, then have certbot create the actual ones.